atidyshirt/University/ENCE260/notes.md

 - 10% C Programming Assignment
   - (this is a three part super quiz)
 - 10% Embedded Systems Assignment (Term 4)
+    - Date: Monday 12th October
 - 10% Weekly Quiz's
+    - Dates: Each one will be on quiz server
-  - There will be around 13 of these (1% each)
+    - There will be around 13 of these (0.8% each)
-- 20% Test (Friday 13 September, 6pm)
+- 20% Test
+    - Date: Monday 7th September 7pm
 - 50% Final Exam (does not include C programming)

 #### Resources